Commodore 64: 1984–1987

 With sales booming and the early reliability issues with the hardware addressed, software for the C64 began to grow in size and ambition during 1984.
 This growth shifted to the primary focus of most US game developers.
 The two holdouts were Sierra, who largely skipped over the C64 in favor of Apple and PC-compatible machines, and Broderbund, who were heavily invested in educational software and developed primarily around the Apple II.
 In the North American market, the disk format had become nearly universal while cassette and cartridge-based software all but disappeared.
-So most US-developed games by this point grew large enough to require multi-loading.
+Most US-developed games by this point grew large enough to require multi-loading from disk.

 At a mid-1984 conference of game developers and experts at Origins Game Fair, Dan Bunten, Sid Meier, and a representative of Avalon Hill said that they were developing games for the C64 first as the most promising market.
 By 1985, games were an estimated 60 to 70% of Commodore 64 software.
 Computer Gaming World stated in January 1985 that companies such as Epyx that survived the video game crash did so because they "jumped on the Commodore bandwagon early".
 Over 35% of SSI's 1986 sales were for the C64, ten points higher than for the Apple II.
 The C64 was even more important for other companies, which often found that more than half the sales for a title ported to six platforms came from the C64 version.
 That year, Computer Gaming World published a survey of ten game publishers that found that they planned to release forty-three Commodore 64 games that year, compared to nineteen for Atari and forty-eight for Apple II, and Alan Miller stated that Accolade developed first for the C64 because "it will sell the most on that system".